fatihbeyhan/DataSharing/README.md

 If you need more details about this work, please read the [**report**](https://github.com/fatihbeyhan/DataSharing/blob/master/report/Data_Size_Effect_Report.pdf).

 ***
 Due to copyright issues, we are not allowed to share the dataset.
-However, if you are interested on the work and dataset feel free to contact.
+More information about the dataset can be found on:
+Hürriyetoğlu, A., Yörük, E., Yüret, D., Mutlu, O., Yoltar, Ç ., Gürel, B., and Duruşan, F. (2020).
+Cross-context news corpus for protest events related knowledge base construction.
+In Automated Knowledge Base Construction (AKBC), June.
+URL: https://www.akbc.ws/2020/papers/7NZkNhLCjp
 ***

 ## How to use?